Liquidity management: The invisibility dilemma

 This real time balance visibility also opens the door to simpler and more cost-effective methods of inter-company funding and the optimal use of internal liquidity.
 Rather than the cost and administrative/legal burden of creating an entire physical pooling structure, a treasury with real-time visibility has the alternative option of funding subsidiaries on a just in time basis through an in house bank.
 Alternatively - subject to company policy and structure - intraday bilateral sweeping between an entity in surplus and one in deficit may also be possible.

 One of the ironies of the growth in real-time payment systems is that in a sense it re-emphasises the sheer scale of the liquidity visibility problem that has plagued treasuries for decades.
 It represents an important new opportunity, but one that is effectively inaccessible without consolidated multibank connectivity.
 A further irony is that complete connectivity and visibility are already readily achievable with the assistance of the fintech community, but banks and corporates have hitherto opted to use sub-optimal alternatives.
-Financial plumbing in of itself may not be particularly enthralling, but the benefits to treasuries and banks
+Financial plumbing in of itself may not be particularly enthralling, but the benefits to treasuries and banks of its correct deployment most definitely are.

-Gresham Tech’s Clareti Multi-Bank platform handles automated channel banking integration for corporate and wealth management clients and supports various payments-related business processes such as cash and treasury and trade finance.
+Gresham's Control platform handles automated channel banking integration for corporate and wealth management clients and supports various payments-related business processes such as cash and treasury and trade finance.